Mobile Suit Gundam 00: Stage play

 A stage play adaptation of the anime series titled Mobile Suit Gundam 00 Re:Build (機動戦士ガンダム00 -破壊による再生-Re:Build, Kidō Senshi Gandamu Daburu Ō - Hakai ni Yoru Saisei - Rī Birudo) premiered at the Nippon Seinenkan in Tokyo on February 15, 2019 and ran until February 18 before moving to the Morinomiya Piloti Hall in Osaka on February 23–24.
 The play starred Shohei Hashimoto as Setsuna F. Seiei, Yū Imari as Lockon Stratos, Taiyō Ayukawa as Allelujah Haptism, and Seiichirō Nagata as Tieria Erde.
 Gundam 00 Re:Build will be released on DVD and Blu-ray on July 26, 2019.

-A stage play adaptation of the second season of the anime series, titled Mobile Suit Gundam 00 -Hakai ni Yoru Saisei- Re:(in)novation, will premiere at the New National Theatre in Tokyo from July 17, 2020 and will run until July 26.
+A stage play adaptation of the second season of the anime series, titled Mobile Suit Gundam 00 -Hakai ni Yoru Saisei- Re:(in)novation, was scheduled to premiere at the New National Theatre in Tokyo from July 17, 2020 and will run until July 26.
 The cast members include, Shohei Hashimoto, Yū Imari, Taiyō Ayukawa, and Seiichirō Nagata who all reprise their respective roles from the first adaptation.
 Yuki Maekawa as Saji Crossroad, Sakiho Motonishi as Louise Halevy, and Yuichi Nakamura as Mister Bushido.
 Kodai Miyagi replaces Yusuke Seto as Patrick Colasour.
-And many other returning cast members.
+And many other returning cast members with the exception of Akira Kubodera due to his death before the stage play, due to this, the character of Ali al-Saachez is dropped from the show instead of recasting him.
+This production was cancelled due to the outbreak of the Covid-19 pandemic, and rescheduled for February 2022.
+The two first productions of its February run were cancelled due to the pandemic.